noiseprotocol/noise_spec/noise.md

 ======================

 A Noise protocol depends on **DH parameters** and **symmetric crypto parameters**.
-The DH parameters specify the Diffie-Hellman function, which will typically be ECDH over some elliptic curve.
-The symmetric crypto parameters specify symmetric crypto algorithms (cipher and hash function).
+The DH parameters specify the Diffie-Hellman function (typically ECDH over some curve).
+The symmetric crypto parameters specify cipher and hash functions.

-During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret **chaining key** (**`ck`**).
+During a Noise handshake, the outputs from DH calculations will be sequentially mixed into a secret **chaining key (`ck`)**.
 Cipher keys derived from the chaining key will be used to encrypt public keys and handshake payloads.
-These ciphertexts will be mixed into a hash variable (**`h`**).
-The previous `h` variable will be authenticated with every handshake ciphertext, to ensure these ciphertexts are bound to earlier data.
+These ciphertexts will also be sequentially mixed into a **hash variable (`h`)**.
+The `h` variable will be authenticated with every handshake ciphertext, to ensure ciphertexts are bound to earlier data.

 To represent a cipher key and its associated **nonce** we introduce the notion of a **`CipherState`** which contains `k` and `n` variables.

-To handle symmetric-key crypto during the handshake we introduce a **`SymmetricHandshakeState`** which extends a `CipherState` with an `h` variable and a chaining key `ck`.
+To handle symmetric-key crypto during the handshake we introduce a **`SymmetricHandshakeState`** which extends a `CipherState` with `ck` and `h` variables.
 An implementation will create a `SymmetricHandshakeState` to handle a single Noise handshake, and can delete it once the handshake is finished.

-A `SymmetricHandshakeState` supports initializing `ck` and `h` with a **handshake name** to reduce risks from key reuse.
-It also supports "splitting" into two `CipherState` objects which are used for transport messages once the handshake is complete.

 The below sections describe these concepts in more detail.